We are currently filled up solid with Posted repairs so I don’t want any more until January now..sorry.

 BB9 7HD.
 01282 612901

 All too often I get packages with nothing other than the item to fix and I need to try to remember where your details are… Facebook, email, text, scrap of paper after a phone call..
-You get my drift? with so many repairs and many enquiries, I just can’t remember what I was doing to your deck 2 weeks after having a phone conversation… so please remind me.
+You get my drift? and with so many repairs and many enquiries, I just can’t remember what I was doing to your deck 2 weeks after having a phone conversation… so please remind me.

 *** Posting Turntables ***